 What is cultured meat?

-Cultured meat (also known as lab-grown meat or clean meat) is real animal meat grown from animal cells.
+Cultured meat (also known as lab-grown meat, clean meat or cultivated meat) is real animal meat grown from animal cells.
 However, there is no animal slaughter involved!
 Cultured meat is NOT a plant-based meat substitute product.
 It is real meat and no different from the meat obtained from a slaughtered sheep, chicken, pig, or cow.
 Well, actually, it’s better!

 How is cultured meat produced?